uoclass/tstat/README.md

 # TDX_Tickets
-USS Classrooms TDX report parser and vizualizer
+TDX report parser and vizualizer for use by USS Classrooms.